 Urge Incontinence.
 Causes the sudden, strong urge to urinate and people may not make it to the restroom in time.
 This is often referred to as overactive bladder (OAB).

 Stress Incontinence.
-Occurs when urine leaks due to weakened pelvic muscles when stress is exerted on the bladder due to activities such as laughing, coughing, or exercising.
+Occurs when urine leaks due to weakened pelvic floor muscles or bladder muscles when stress is exerted on the bladder due to physical activities such as laughing, coughing, or exercising.

 Functional Incontinence.
 With this type, people are aware of the need to urinate but mental or physical conditions such as dementia or impaired mobility prevent them from getting to the restroom in time.